KBNLresearch/forensicImagingResources/doc/tape-dlt.md

     Here, **file000001.dd** through **file000003.dd** are the extracted files; **checksums.sha512** contains the SHA512 checksums of the extracted files, **metadata.json** contains some basic metadata and **tapeimgr.log** is the log file.

-10. When *tapeimgr* has finished, wait until the "tape in use" indicator light stops blinking.
+10. When *tapeimgr* has finished, wait until the "tape in use" indicator light stops blinking, and the green "operate handle" light (bottom-right) comes on.
 Now lift the cartridge insert/release handle:

     ![](./img/dlt-unloaded.jpg)

 11. Take out the tape cartridge.
 All done!

+Make sure to lower the insert/release handle again at the end of your tape reading session (i.e. before switching off the tape reader).